-EBMT 2024: Iomab-B Overcomes High-Risk TP53 Mutation Resulting in Significant Improvement in OS in Patients with Active R/R AML
+EBMT 2024: Iomab-B Overcomes High-Risk TP53 Mutation Resulting in Significant OS Improvement in R/R AML Patients

 Dr. Hannah Choe, Assistant Professor of Medicine at Ohio State University and SIERRA trial investigator, commented, “TP53 mutations are associated with very poor outcomes due to resistance to anti-leukemic therapies with patients rarely offered access to potentially curative transplantation.
 The SIERRA trial showed that Iomab-B was well tolerated and can enable unprecedented access to transplant in this patient population and induce high complete remission rates despite active, relapsed/refractory disease and a TP53 mutation.
 These results were very well received at EBMT and demonstrate the novelty and safety of a CD45-directed antibody radiation conjugate.
 More importantly, we see that these response rates translated into improved overall survival, overcoming the increased risk associated with TP53 mutation while no other viable treatment options exist.
 We are excited for Iomab-B’s potential use and safety for disease control in patients with a TP53 mutation.”